Skip to main content

 If you do not want to source the easifemvar files every time you open a new terminal window, then please add following lines to your shell configuration.

-If you are using Bash shell, then you can place easifemvar.sh in your shell.
+If you are using bash shell, then you can place easifemvar.sh in your shell.
 Open ~/.bashrc in the editor, and add the following line at the end of the file.

 source ${HOME}/.config/easifem/easifemvar.sh